Get Free Solar Panel Quotes

 If a ground-mounted solar panel system is larger than nine square metres – the equivalent of four to five panels – it will require planning permission.

-For context, you would need a 10-panel system to power a typical three-bedroom house, which would take up around 20 square metres.
-This means that most homeowners who want to install a ground-mounted solar panel system large enough to power their entire home will need planning permission.
+For context, a 10-panel system would power a typical three-bedroom house, which would take up around 20 square metres.
+This means most homeowners who want to install a ground-mounted solar panel system large enough to power their entire home will need planning permission.

 Homeowners in listed buildings will also need planning permission for their solar panels, regardless of the size of the ground-mounted solar system.
 The same goes for some properties in a conservation area or a world heritage site – if the property is near a highway, and the solar panels are installed closer to the highway than the house itself.

-You can check all the requirements and apply for planning permission by using the Planning Portal.
+You can check all the requirements and apply for planning permission using the Planning Portal.

-• Ground-mounted solar panels can save the average UK household £537 annually on energy bills by generating renewable energy.
+• Ground-mounted solar panels can generate renewable energy, saving the average UK household hundreds of pounds annually on energy bills.

 • A typical three-bedroom house requires around 50 square meters of outdoor space to meet its energy needs with ground-mounted panels.

-• Smaller properties with less than 50 square meters can use ground-mounted panels to supplement roof-mounted systems or power sheds and garden lights.
+• Smaller properties with less than 50 square meters can use ground-mounted panels to supplement roof-mounted systems, power sheds, and garden lights.

-• Bifacial ground-mounted panels generate 10–30% more electricity and offer superior efficiency and faster payback periods.
+• Bifacial ground-mounted panels generate 10–30% more electricity, offering superior efficiency and faster payback periods.

 • Ground-mounted systems can be more efficient than roof-mounted panels due to optimal placement and cooler operating temperatures, increasing lifespan and output.